The impact of COVID-19 on many small business owners is significant. Here’s some practical advice on how to run your business from home.

-Pressure on revenue, employee management issues including staffing levels, working from home arrangements for short or extended periods, and planning for the future while dealing with the present, are all weighty issues that need to be addressed by many small business owners.
+Pressure on revenue, employee management issues including staffing levels, working from home arrangements for short or extended periods, and planning for the future while dealing with the present, are all weighty issues that continue to be addressed by many small business owners.

 Looking after your own mental health as well as that of your staff is equally important.